top of page

 Gluteus Maximus & Medius

-In this video, Dr. Abelson demonstrates Motion Specific Release (MSR) procedures for releasing the Gluteus Maximus and Medius muscles.
-These muscles are not merely anatomical structures; they serve as functional pillars that influence a wide range of movements and activities, from athletic performance to injury prevention and posture.
+In this video, Dr. Abelson demonstrates Motion-Specific Release (MSR) procedures for releasing the gluteus maximus and Medius muscles.
+These muscles are not merely anatomical structures; they serve as functional pillars that influence various movements and activities, from athletic performance to injury prevention and posture.

 Hamstring Muscle Release

-In this video, Dr. Abelson demonstrates Motion Specific Release (MSR) procedures for releasing the hamstrings muscles.
-These muscles are not merely anatomical structures; they serve as functional pillars that influence a wide range of movements and activities, athletic performance to injury prevention and posture.
+In this video, Dr. Abelson demonstrates Motion-Specific Release (MSR) procedures for releasing the hamstring muscles.
+These muscles are not merely anatomical structures; they serve as functional pillars that influence a wide range of movements and activities, from athletic performance to injury prevention and posture.

 Cobra Stretch Exercise